lance-gg/lance/docs/spaceships.md

 The server engine schedules a `step` function to be called at a regular interval.
 The flow is:
-* ServerEngine - start of a single server step
+* **ServerEngine** - start of a single server step
-  * GameEngine - process any inputs that arrived
+  * GameEngine - **collect inputs from all players:** process any inputs that arrived
   * GameEngine - start of a single game step
     * PhysicsEngine - handle physics step
-  * If a game-state broadcast is needed
+  * **Broadcast game state to clients:** If a game-state broadcast is due
     * For each connected player P_i_
-      * transmit a "world update" to player P_i_
+      * Transmit a "world update" to player P_i_
+      * This world update is called a "sync" and contains only the necessary changes to game objects

+Note: the flow described above is already implemented in Lance, and the game developer only needs to implement the `ServerEngine` class and the `GameEngine` class.

 ### Client Flow:

 The client flow is actually more complicated than the server flow, because of synchronization strategies and the rendering.
 The client consists of three independent work schedules: The game step logic, the render step logic, and the server update sync logic.

+* **ClientEngine** - Renderer draw event
-* ClientEngine - start of a single client game step
+  * At the draw event, the client will typically execute one client game step
-  * check inbound messages / world updates
+  * Check inbound messages / world updates
     * if a world update has arrived, parse and store the data
-  * capture inputs that have occurred since previous step
+  * Capture local user inputs that have occurred since previous step
-  * transmit inputs to server
+  * Transmit inputs to server
-  * handle inputs locally
+  * Handle inputs locally
-  * GameEngine - start of a single game step
+  * GameEngine - start of a game step
     * PhysicsEngine - handle physics step

-* ClientEngine - Renderer draw event
   * For each object in the world O_i_:
-    * update the render objects for O_i_
+    * update the associated render objects for O_i_

+Note: the flow described above is already implemented in Lance, and the game developer only needs to implement the `ClientEngine` class and the `GameEngine` class.

 ## Step 1: main.js and the ServerEngine